-The expression of dissatisfaction laid down in writing (i.e.: by means of a letter or a complaints form) about a particular state of affairs within FPH, the behaviour of an employee or of a fellow student of FPH or organisational affairs within FPH, through which his interests have been directly affected.
-The complaint doesn't concern an issue which, as far as procedure is concerned, falls under the responsibility of the examination committee of the study programme, the Board of appeal for examinations, the complaints committee for Undesirable Behaviour, or issues that fall under the complaints procedure of the Board and the Complaints procedure relating to data protection.
-For these legal protection options: see Student Statute September 2004.
+The expression of dissatisfaction laid down in writing (i.e.: by means of a letter or a digital complaints form) about a particular state of affairs within FPH, the behavior of an employee or of a fellow student of FPH, or concerning organizational affairs within FPH, through which the complainants interests have been directly affected.
+The complaint does not concern an issue which, as far as procedure is concerned, falls under the responsibility of the Examination Board of the study programme, the Board of appeal for examinations, the complaints committee for Undesirable Behavior, or an issue that is part of the complaints procedure of the Board and Complaints procedure relating to data protection.
+For these legal protection options: see the Student's Charter.